Liz Truss resists calls for earlier tax plans assessment

 These "supply side" changes to stimulate growth are expected to include measures in eight areas - business regulation, agriculture, housing and planning, immigration, mobile and broadband, financial services, childcare, and energy.

-Last week, Chancellor Kwasi Kwarteng set out some of the government's tax and spending plans - including a surprise announcement that it would scrap the 45% highest tax band for high earners.
+Last week, Chancellor Kwasi Kwarteng set out some of the government's tax and spending plans - including support for people facing high energy bills and a surprise announcement that it would scrap the 45% highest tax band for high earners.

-However, his mini-budget was not accompanied by a forecast from the OBR (Office for Budget Responsibility), something which helped to fuel market turmoil.
+However, his mini-budget was not accompanied by a forecast from the OBR, something which helped to fuel market turmoil.

 In the days following the announcement, the pound slumped against the dollar and the Bank of England was forced to spend £65bn to protect pension funds.